 - Academic Advising – Each ECC student is assigned an academic advisor, who assists in choosing courses and seeing that the appropriate coursework is taken to assure graduation, transfer to another college or university, or completion of a career program.
 Students should maintain regular contact with their academic advisor throughout the year and are invited to contact members of the Hub staff whenever needed.
 If you’re unsure who your academic advisor is, ask a Hub staff member.

 - Accommodations for Students with Disabilities – ECC provides individualized assistance to students with disabilities who identify themselves and request help.

 - Athletic Study Tables – Coaches will let their student-athletes know when their mandatory study groups will meet during the academic year.

-- Counseling – ECC’s limited counseling services include help with problems of a personal or social nature, decisions on curriculum choices, and vocational development.
+- Confidential Resources – ECC’s limited counseling services include help with problems of a personal or social nature, decisions on curriculum choices, and vocational development.
 Special counseling services are also available for older students enrolling in college after being away from formal education.
-For more detailed information, additional resources or to schedule an appointment, contact the Hub staff or visit the Counseling Services web page.

 - Tutoring – Free peer tutoring provides assistance for students enrolled in specific ECC courses; our tutors are students who have successfully completed the course.
 Normal tutoring includes two 50-minute sessions per week, arranged one-on-one during regular Hub hours; drop-in tutoring is also available.
 Students are encouraged to seek assistance as soon as they experience difficulty in a course, as it may take up to two weeks to arrange a tutoring schedule.
 To be assigned a peer tutor, students should contact a faculty member or visit with Student Success Specialist Wanda Koehrsen.
 Students interested in becoming a tutor should contact the course instructor and complete a tutor application form in the Hub.